rockca/hardDeploy/README.md

 ## Handling contract using libraries

-In the deploy function, one of the `DeployOptions` that can be passed into the function is the `libraries` field.
+In the deploy function, one of the `DeployOptions` field is the `libraries` field.
+It allows you to associate external contract as libraries at the time of deployment.

-First, deploy the library using the `deploy` function, then when we deploy a contract that needs the the linked library, we can pass the deployed library name and address in as an argument to the `libraries` object.
+First, you have deploy the library using the `deploy` function, then when we deploy a contract that needs the linked library, we can pass the deployed library name and address in as an argument to the `libraries` object.

+First step: deploy the library:

 ```js
 const exampleLibrary = await deploy("ExampleLibary", {